lowjoel/kvm-guest-drivers-windows-wiki/VirtIO-FS:-Shared-file-system.md

 Also, parameters named `OverflowUid` and `OverflowGid` are always parsed from the registry.
 Normally, these parameters only affect if the host daemon is running inside a Linux user namespace.
 They denote [UID and GID perceived as `nobody` on the host](https://www.kernel.org/doc/Documentation/sysctl/fs.txt), so they should be in sync with corresponding host values.
 If the service finds out shared folder root owner UID/GID becomes `nobody`, it will try previous UID/GID as owner for new files and folders.
 They assumed to be `65534` if no such parameters are found in the registry.

-### Multiple VirtIO-FS instances
+### Multiple virtiofs instances

 #### Setup

-Support for multiple VirtIO-FS instances is made by WinFSP.Launcher service, so VirtIO-FS own service should not be running:
+Support for multiple virtiofs instances is made by WinFSP.Launcher service, so virtiofs own service should not be running:
 ```
 sc stop VirtioFsSvc
 sc config VirtioFsSvc start=demand
 ```
-The VirtIO-FS service is now stopped and will not start even after reboot.
+The virtiofs service is now stopped and will not start even after reboot.

-VirtIO-FS configuration for WinFsp.Launcher:
+Virtiofs configuration for WinFsp.Launcher:
 ```
 "C:\Program Files (x86)\WinFsp\bin\fsreg.bat" virtiofs "<path to the binary>\virtiofs.exe" "-t %1 -m %2"
 ```